pnp/cli-microsoft365/docs/manual/docs/cmd/teams/team/team-remove.md

 ## Remarks

-When deleted, Office 365 groups are moved to a temporary container and can be restored within 30 days.
+When deleted, Microsoft 365 groups are moved to a temporary container and can be restored within 30 days.
 After that time, they are permanently deleted.
-This applies only to Office 365 groups.
+This applies only to Microsoft 365 groups.

 ## Examples